 These new discoveries are in shelters more protected through overhanging rock, or the wind and rain blowing in a different direction.

 Professor Iriarte said: “These rock paintings are spectacular evidence of how humans reconstructed the land, and how they hunted, farmed and fished.
 It is likely art was a powerful part of culture and a way for people to connect socially.
 The pictures show how people would have lived amongst giant, now extinct, animals, which they hunted.”

-The discovery features in new series on the Amazon, coming to Channel 4 in the UK in first week in December – Jungle Mystery: Lost Kingdoms of The Amazon.
-Fronted by Ella Al Shamahi, the series explores lost civilizations and uncovers never seen before hidden ancient settlements and rock art.
+The discovery features in a new series on the Amazon, coming to Channel 4 in the UK in the first week of December – Jungle Mystery: Lost Kingdoms of The Amazon.
+Fronted by Ella Al Shamahi, the series explores lost civilizations and uncovers never-before-hidden ancient settlements and rock art.